Elbit Systems of America

 Elbit Systems of America stated in its proposal to Homeland Security that it would be deploying the risk management tool and was able to identify which areas of the program would be low or medium risk.
 Both factors, Friederich believes, helped Elbit Systems of America to score highly in the selection criteria and secure the business.

-“Stating that we use ARM gave them confidence in our approach to risk management, since they were familiar with the Sword GRC solution.
-In general, we now state in our business proposals that we use ARM to manage and mitigate risks in our internal processes, which endorses our quality certifications,” said Friederich.
+“Our current contract with the Department of Homeland Security Customs and Border Protection continues to use ARM to manage schedule and program risk.
+Our approach was well received by both Homeland Security and Border Protection organizations,” said Friederich.
+“Stating that we use ARM gave them confidence in our approach to risk management since they were familiar with the Sword GRC solution.
+In general, we now state in our business proposals that we use ARM to manage and mitigate risks in our internal processes, which endorses our quality certifications.”